 - 1. The folk singer-songwriter Richard Shindell released the song "The Next Best Western" on his 1997 album Reunion Hill.
 The musical work copyright (registration no. PA0000967996) is owned by Amalgamated Balladry and is part of the ASCAP repertory.
 The sound recording copyright (registration no. SR0000297971) is owned by Shanachie Records.
-For each of the following uses, what licenses (if any) would you need, from whom, and how could you obtain them? - Playing "The Next Best Western" from a Reunion Hill CD on WTWP, a broadcast radio station. - Streaming "The Next Best Western" live on the Internet as it plays on WTWP. - Turning on the radio to WTWP in your home as "The Next Best Western comes on. - Turning on the radio to WTWP in the coffeeshop you run as "The Next Best Western comes on. - Using the Reunion Hill version of "The Next Best Western" in a TV commercial. - Recording a hard-rock cover of "The Next Best Western" which you sell on CDs. - Selling your hard-rock cover as downloadable MP3s. - Using your hard-rock cover in a commercial. - Playing "The Next Best Western" live on guitar at a soldout concert at Carnegie Hall. - Recording your sold-out Carnegie Hall concert and selling CDs.
+For each of the following uses, what licenses (if any) would you need, from whom, and how could you obtain them? - Playing "The Next Best Western" from a Reunion Hill CD on WTWP, a broadcast radio station. - Streaming the Reunion Hill version of "The Next Best Western" live on the Internet as it plays on WTWP. - Turning on the radio to WTWP in your home as the Re-union Hill version of "The Next Best Western comes on. - Turning on the radio to WTWP in the coffeeshop you run as the Reunion Hill version of "The Next Best Western comes on. - Using the Reunion Hill version of "The Next Best Western" in a TV commercial. - Recording a hard-rock cover of "The Next Best Western" which you sell on CDs. - Selling your hard-rock cover as downloadable MP3s. - Using your hard-rock cover in a commercial. - Playing "The Next Best Western" live on guitar at a soldout concert at Carnegie Hall. - Recording your sold-out Carnegie Hall concert and selling CDs. - Playing the entirety of Reunion Hill live on guitar at a sold-out concert at Carnegie Hall. - Playing "The Next Best Western" on guitar in Central Park on a warm spring day. - Playing "The Next Best Western" from a Reunion Hill CD on a boombox in Central Park on a warm spring day. - Singing "The Next Best Western" as you walk down the street. - Playing "The Next Best Western" from a CD of Reunion Hill in your apartment. - Setting the Reunion Hill version of "The Next Best Western" as your cellphone ringtone. - Selling ringtones of the Reunion Hill version of "The Next